BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 • Graphical elements and icons

-• UI component styling (buttons, input fields, checkboxes, etc.)
+• UI component styling (buttons, inputs, checkboxes, etc.)

 Usability Testing

-Manually interact with the UI to see how easy-to-use and intuitive it is from the end-use perspective.
-Aspects to consider include:
+Manually interact with the UI to evaluate how intuitive and easy it is for end users.
+Consider:

 • Ease of navigation